Basic Automation¶

 Screenshot¶

-We provide a method for taking screenshots, allowing you to record workflows or perform image recognition tasks.
-The following call captures an image with a quality of 60 and saves it to the screenshot.png file in the current directory.
+We provide a screenshot method so you can record processes or perform image recognition tasks.
+The following example shows how to capture a screenshot with a quality of 60 and save it as screenshot.png in the current directory.

 d.screenshot(60).save("screenshot.png")